ryub/violentjavacat/README.md

 This project is a circus program management system, which uses Java basic grammar and object-oriented knowledge to complete.
 Detailed design is as follows:

-1. The Abstract parent class:
+1.The Abstract parent class:
 Animals

 Attributes: nickname, age

 Abstract method: describing love

-2. interface
+2.interface

 Performance (IACT)